Chapter 2 Outline

 This chapter serves as an introduction to atomic theory.
 The most important concept in this chapter is the idea that everything is composed of atoms.
 And that there are different types of atoms (elements).
 This concept is the one of the underlying theories that makes modern chemistry possible.
 It is the context that allows us to explain what happens.

-1. Protons, Neutrons, and Electrons: A Historical Perspective.
-This section outlines the ground breaking experiments that lead to the identification of subatomic particles; protons, neutrons, and electrons.
+3. The Discovery of the Electron.
+This section outlines the ground breaking experiments that lead to the discovery of the electron.
 You should be familiar with the experiments, how they work and what they explain.
 The names in this section are some of the greatest in science.

-2. Atomic Number and the Atomic Mass.
+5. Subatomic Particles: Protons, Neutrons and Electrons in Atoms.
 This section explains how subatomic particles are arranged to make atoms and elements.
 You should be able to identify the number of protons, neutrons, and electrons in an atom of a given element.
 The most important points are outlined in the table below.

 Subatomic Particles